CANADA STOCKS-TSX falls on euro zone worries

 By Jon Cook

-TORONTO, May 7 Toronto's main stock index was on track for its fourth straight loss on Monday as oil and other resource-based commodities tumbled after Greek and French election results rattled investors.
+TORONTO, May 7 Toronto's main stock index fell sharply on Monday as oil and other resource-based commodities tumbled after Greek and French election results rattled investors.

-Euro zone debt fears escalated after incumbent governments in France and Greece lost re-election bids on Sunday.
-Market watchers were concerned the new governments may not have the stomach for painful austerity measures seen as key to tackle the region's debt crisis.
+Euro zone debt fears escalated after incumbent governments in France and Greece lost their reelection bids on Sunday.
+Market watchers were concerned that the new governments may not have the stomach for painful austerity measures seen as key to tackle the region's debt crisis.

 "The uncertainty there will probably weigh on sentiment for some time still," said Robert Kavcic, an economist at BMO Capital Markets.